 Cold Sores Often Reoccur

-The virus lives on inside your child’s body and will resurface during times of stress, exposure to heat or cold, fatigue, cold/flu, hormonal imbalances, dehydration, poor diet, and other times when the immune system is weakened.
+The virus lives on inside your child’s body.
+It will resurface during times of stress, exposure to heat or cold, fatigue, cold/flu, hormonal imbalances, dehydration, poor diet, and other times when the immune system is weak.
 Your child is contagious during these flare-ups.

 At-Home Care of Cold Sores

 - Don’t pick at the sore.
-HSV can spread to other parts of the body.
+Wash hands frequently.

 - Keep commonly used objects clean, like toys and doorknobs.